 If you like noodles, then you are in for a treat!

-Marugame Udon specializes in hand-crafted udon noodle bowls that are made fresh by hand every day.
+Marugame Udon specializes in hand-crafted udon noodle bowls made fresh every day.

 The noodles have the perfect texture and pair well with the homemade broths and sauces.

-Marugame Udon is more of a cafeteria-style restaurant where you grab a tray and order the food as they make it fresh.
+Marugame Udon is more of a cafeteria-style restaurant where you grab a tray and order the food as it is made fresh.

 As you continue down the line, there are a variety of tempura dishes that you can grab as well.